CESNET/usegalaxy/roles/galaxyproject.postgresql/README.md

 - `postgresql_conf_dir`: As with `postgresql_pgdata` except for the configuration directory.

+- `postgresql_install_psycopg2`: Attempt to install the correct pacakge providing psycopg2 to the Python interpreter that Ansible is using on the remote side.
+This allows for the use of the `postgresql_*` Ansible modules (perhaps via [galaxyproject.postgresql_objects][postgresql_objects]), which depend on psycopg2.
+Defaults to `true`.

 ### Backups ###

 - `postgresql_backup_dir`: If set, enables [PITR][postgresql_pitr] backups.
 Set this to a directory where your database will be backed up (this can be any format supported by rsync, e.g. `user@host:/path`).
 The most recent backup will be in a subdirectory named `current`.

-- `postgresql_backup_rotate`: Boolean, defaults to `true`, which will cause the `current` directory to be renamed prior to creating a new backup.
-If set to `false`, `current` will be deleted (this is useful if you are using snapshots or some other means to archive previous backups).

-- `postgresql_backup_local_dir`: Filesystem path on the PostgreSQL server where backup scripts will be placed and working WALs will be written prior to a WAL archive.
+- `postgresql_backup_local_dir`: Filesystem path on the PostgreSQL server where backup scripts will be placed.

 - `postgresql_backup_[hour|minute]`: Controls what time the cron job will run to perform a full backup.
 Defaults to 1:00 AM.